Deeptixx/ceam_task_2/README.md

 ## Improvements made
 - **Finish line detection**
-  - Initially my finish line logic was a little flawed because I applied a logic that assumed the track was a straight path and my agent never got around to learning but after refining it and taking into account the elliptical track the agent could successfully complete laps
+  - Initially my finish line logic was a little flawed because I applied a logic that assumed the track was a straight path and my agent never got around to learning the track but after refining it and taking into account the elliptical track the agent could successfully complete laps
 - Evaluation plots
  - Used to measure success rate, crash rate, timeout rate, average reward and average number of steps (to analyse the final policy)